GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

     !!!
 Note
         If you need a license to start your oxd-server, you can register on the [oxd website](https://oxd.gluu.org).

-1. Configure `/opt/oxd-server/conf/oxd-default-site-conf.json` ([Read the docs](https://gluu.org/docs/oxd/configuration/#oxd-default-site-configjson-field-descriptions)):
+1. Configure `/opt/oxd-server/conf/oxd-default-site-conf.json` ([read the docs](https://gluu.org/docs/oxd/configuration/#oxd-default-site-configjson-field-descriptions)):

         {
             "op_host":"https://idp.example.org",